ysaakpr/panka/docs/PLATFORM_ADMIN_GUIDE.md

 # Platform Admin Guide

-Complete guide for platform administrators managing deployer multi-tenant infrastructure.
+Complete guide for platform administrators managing panka multi-tenant infrastructure.

 ---

 ## Overview

 As a platform administrator, you will:
-1. Set up the shared deployer infrastructure (one-time)
+1. Set up the shared panka infrastructure (one-time)
 2. Create tenants for development teams
 3. Manage tenant lifecycle
 4. Monitor usage and costs